ralphwetzel/theonionpack/README.md

 This is The Onion Pack, a **Tor Relay Bundle** for Windows.
 It allows you to install everything you need to run a Tor relay (or a Tor bridge) on your Windows computer system & offers you a smart interface to monitor and control your relay.

+> **Statement of Independence**
+> This product is produced independently from the Tor(R) anonymity software and carries no guarantee from [The Tor Project](www.torproject.org) about quality, suitability or anything else.

 ## Installation
 To install The Onion Pack on your Windows computer, download & run [TheOnionPack.exe](https://github.com/ralphwetzel/theonionpack/releases/latest) , its installation programm.